glowkeeper/IntroToBuilding3DGamesInUnity/docs/editorOverview.md

 [Session Video](https://youtu.be/qdIiY5UsLPQ).

+Below is a whistle-stop tour of the Unity Editor, which you load via the Unity Hub.

+## The Unity Editor

 The organisation of the main windows in your running editor might differ to that shown in Figure 1 below,  because the layout can be rearranged according to your preferences.
 However, you should have several key windows:

 ![The Unity Editor](./images/unityEditor.png)